The PRGT is the Fund’s main vehicle for providing concessional financing to low-income countries (LICs).

-The PRGT’s interest-free loans support well-designed economic programs that help catalyze additional financing from donors, development institutions, and the private sector.
+The PRGT’s concessional loans support well-designed economic programs that help catalyze additional financing from donors, development institutions, and the private sector.
 PRGT-supported programs also play a central role in creating the environment for successful debt resolution in distressed countries.

 And—as seen during the pandemic—the PRGT can also provide emergency support when shocks hit.